 Your ‘theme’ can be as loose as ‘Normandy-inspired food.’
 Or, whatever is in season, or a recent craving you’ve had.
 It’s there to bring cohesiveness to your menu.
 For example: pasta bolognese is delicious.
 So is sushi.
 You know where I’m going with this, right?
 Moving on…

 - Get a head count

 - Bookmark or print any recipes

 - Make a shopping list

-- And for goodness sake, don’t attempt something you’ve never made before!
-(At the very least, don’t use a cooking technique that is absolutely foreign to you.)
+- Maybe don’t attempt something you’ve never made before or don’t have an inkling how to make!
+(At the very least, don’t try a cooking technique that is absolutely foreign to you.)

 Things You Can Do Ahead of Time

 Some tasks take just a few minutes, some a bit longer.
 Anything you can do a day or more before will be helpful.
 Some examples: